redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 ## [experimental]

-This section includes features that are *not stable* and maybe removed in future versions.
+This section includes features that are *not stable* and may be removed in future versions.

 ### esbuild